Keszi94/gamer_corner/README.md

 #### Returning Visitor Goals

-* I want to find up to date data on any upcoming events.
+* I want to find up to date data regarding upcoming events.
 * I want to know their contact information in case I have more question about their services.